francoishill/CloudNote/README.md

 - Detachable window
  - Has a "mini" mode
  - Also remembers its size and location
-- Status reporting when saving
 - Can archive items and also view them via right-click item on group
-- Makes use of a custom implementation of OAuth (http://en.wikipedia.org/wiki/OAuth) for security and controlling access permissions to your cloud notes
 - Zoom by using [Ctrl+Mousewheel]
 - Shortcut keys [Winkey+S] and [Winkey+Ctrl+S]
+<br/><br/>

+#### For those speaking in code...
+To protect permissions to your online notes we make use of a custom implementation of [OAuth](http://en.wikipedia.org/wiki/OAuth).
+Communication is always encrypted.